danleh/wasabi/README.md

     ./emsdk install latest
     ./emsdk activate latest

-    # add emcc to $PATH, e.g., by appending the following line to ~/.profile
+    # add emcc to $PATH, e.g., by appending the following line to ~/.profile or ~/.bashrc
     source path/to/your/emsdk/emsdk_env.sh

     # test